Ryan Leaf

-Ryan David Leaf (born May 15, 1976) is a former American football player who was a quarterback in the National Football League (NFL) for four seasons.
+Ryan David Leaf (born May 15, 1976) is an American former professional football player who was a quarterback for four seasons in the National Football League (NFL).
 He played for the San Diego Chargers and the Dallas Cowboys between 1998 and 2001, and also played for the Tampa Bay Buccaneers and the Seattle Seahawks.

-Leaf spent his college career with the Washington State Cougars, where he was a finalist for the Heisman Trophy after his junior year.
-He was selected as the second overall pick by the San Diego Chargers in the 1998 NFL Draft after Peyton Manning, but his career was shortened due to poor play, bad behavior, injuries, and struggles with his work ethic and ability to stay focused.
-An episode of NFL Top 10 ranked him as the No. 1 "draft bust" in NFL history.
+Leaf played college football with the Washington State Cougars, finishing as a finalist for the Heisman Trophy after his junior year.
+He was selected as the second overall pick by the San Diego Chargers in the 1998 NFL draft after Peyton Manning, but his career was shortened due to poor play, bad behavior, injuries, and struggles with his work ethic and ability to stay focused.

 After his NFL career ended, Leaf completed his degree at Washington State.
-He had legal troubles involving drugs beginning in 2010 after a Texas judge sentenced him to 10 years probation.
+He had legal troubles involving drugs beginning in 2010 when a Texas judge sentenced him to 10 years’ probation.
 Two years later, Leaf pleaded guilty to felony burglary and drug possession in Montana.
 After a suspended sentence with a stint in drug rehabilitation, Leaf began serving a seven-year sentence in state prison in December 2012.
-On September 9, 2014, Leaf was sentenced to five years in prison for violating his Texas probation by breaking into a home in Montana to steal prescription drugs, but he was released from prison on December 3, 2014.
-In October 2020, he pled guilty to a misdemeanor domestic violence charge.
+On September 9, 2014, Leaf was sentenced in Texas to five years in prison for violating his Texas probation by committing the robbery in Montana, but he never served time for this due to receiving credit for time served.
+He was released from prison in Montana on December 3, 2014.
+In October 2020, he pled guilty to a misdemeanor domestic violence charge in California and was sentenced to probation.

-Leaf currently works as a Program Ambassador for Transcend Recovery Community, a group of sober living houses in Los Angeles, Houston, and New York.
+Leaf has worked as a Program Ambassador for Transcend Recovery Community, a group of sober living houses in Los Angeles, Houston, and New York.
 He also hosts a radio show and works as a college football analyst on television.